“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 When people quit drinking, they sometimes worry, “I’ll miss the taste.”
 But what they really miss is the association.
 Once that fades, the “taste” loses its power.

-The question is not whether alcohol tastes okay, it is whether any taste is worth:
+The question isn’t whether alcohol tastes okay.
+The question is whether any taste is worth:

-• Most people do not start drinking because they love the taste.
+- Most people don’t start drinking because they love the taste.
 They learn to tolerate it for the effect.

-• Our brains pair taste with the buzz and the social experience, making it feel better than it is.
+- Our brains pair taste with the buzz and the social experience, making it feel better than it really is.

 — Brent